-The Autobot leader had kept a low profile ever since he'd spoken about stepping down at the last meeting, and had preferred to remain in his quarters rather than join the senior officers in discussing latest events.
+The Autobot leader had kept a low profile ever since he'd spoken about stepping down at the last meeting, preferring to remain in his quarters rather than join the senior officers in discussing latest events.
 He had become withdrawn, for the most part, and unresponsive to the petitions of the Autobots in Iacon regarding the situation with Sideswipe – who had been behaving erratically as of late – or the fact that Sentinel had recently reassigned several Autobots from Antihex to Iacon's Command Center.
-The regulars had begun to complain that Sentinel had long overstayed his visit, and that he had asserted his authority on several occasions when he had no prerogative to do so.
-But Optimus had refused to do anything about it, much to the chagrin of the officers under his command.
+The regulars had begun to complain that Sentinel was taking an undue interest in the operation of the Center, and that he had asserted his authority on several occasions when he'd had no prerogative to do so.
+But Optimus had refused to do anything about it, much to the chagrin of the Iaconian Autobots.

-"Ah, it is good to see that you are all here," Sentinel began, once everyone had quietened down enough to hear him speak.
-He was flanked by several Neutral guards, but also Sideswipe, who stood watching with that same cold, impassive expression that he'd shown Ratchet earlier.
-"Now, we have a very busy schedule ahead of us, and there is much to be done, so I'll keep this brief and get straight to the point."
+"Ah, it is good to see that you are all here," Sentinel began, once they'd all quietened down enough to hear him speak.
+He was flanked by several Neutral guards, but also Sideswipe, who stood watching them all with that same cold, impassive expression he'd shown Ratchet earlier.
+"Now, we have a very busy schedule ahead of us, and there is much to be done, so I'll keep this as brief and painless as possible."

-Sentinel cast his gaze across the large entrance hall to settle upon Optimus Prime, who stood beside Ironhide, and smiled to himself in sheer satisfaction.
+Sentinel cast his gaze across the large entrance hall to settle upon Optimus Prime, who stood beside Ironhide, and smiled to himself in satisfaction.
 "From this moment forth, I am taking command of this outpost, and each of you shall report directly to me."
-The sounds of confusion and outrage followed, voiced mostly by the regulars, and filled the large floor area.
-However, the Neutrals and Antihex Autobots present said nothing, but watched with approval as Sentinel's words caused the place to erupt into chaos.
+Of course, he'd been prepared for the ensuing confusion and outrage, mostly coming from the regulars, which suddenly filled the space.
+However, the Neutrals and Antihex Autobots present said nothing, but watched with approval as Sentinel's words caused the place to break into chaos.

 "Optimus!"
 Ironhide pleaded in desperation.
 "You can't let him get away with this!
 He's not our boss – you are!"